Penrose5833/cs480Penrose/README.md

 ## PA6: Assimp Texture Loading
 This project will load textures using assimp.
 To run this project ```cd PA6``` and then follow the instructions in the README.md.

+## PA7: Solar System
+This project simulates a solar system.
+To run this project ```cd PA7``` and then follow the instructions in the README.md.